-- To access the WordPress dashboard you simply need to add /wp-adminto the end of the URL where you installed WordPress like the below example:
+- To access the WordPress dashboard you simply need to add /wp-admin to the end of the URL where you installed WordPress.
+For example:

-After you login to the dashboard successfully you will see the WordPress dashboard.
+Once you login you will see the WordPress dashboard.

-If you installed WordPress on a new domain or on a domain that is not yet pointed to your account with InMotion hosting, then you will not be able to use the dashboard until you point the domain to our servers or until the DNS changes take effect.
-You can set WordPress up to use your temp URL.
-The Temporary URL can be found in your AMP technical details.
+If you installed WordPress on a new domain or on a domain that is not yet pointed to your account with InMotion Hosting, you will not be able to use the dashboard until you point the domain to our servers or until the DNS changes take effect.
+Until then, you can set WordPress up to use your temp URL which can be found in your AMP technical details.